 As I wrote yesterday, Solar Love is partnering with CleanTechnica, EV Obsession, GridHub, and others to bring the first Cleantech Revolution Tour event to Berlin, Germany.
 It will focus on solar energy one day (April 10) and electric vehicles the other day (April 9).
-You can view the agenda here, register here, or sign up to help sponsor the event here.

 Just to highlight in greater detail some of the wonderful solar speakers who will be presenting in their own sessions and discussing the future of solar on a panel at the Berlin event, below are short bios about some of the key speakers.